White Terror (Russia): In literature

 Many Soviet authors wrote about the heroism of the Russian people in combating the White Terror.
 Novels include Furmanov's Chapaev, Serafimovich's The Iron Flood, and Fadeyev's The Rout.
 Many of the early short stories and novels of Sholokhov, Leonov, and Fedin were devoted to this theme.

 Nikolai Ostrovsky's autobiographical novel How the Steel was Tempered documents episodes of the White Terror in western Ukraine by anti-Soviet units.

-Interpretations

-In The Black Book of Communism, Nicolas Werth contrasts the Red and White terrors, noting the former was the official policy of the Bolshevik government: